vbem/lilei.tech/resumes/en_US/index.md

 - Responsibility: as leader of several technical teams, I am responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment - training - KPI assessment of engineers and other related works.
 - Key Projects:
     - As the manager of infrastructure team, [landing the big data platform of group on AWS](https://www.amazonaws.cn/customer-stories/media-and-entertainment/opg/).
 As the liaison officer of Oriental Pearl Group to achieve the [advanced AWS-APN qualification](https://partners.amazonaws.com/cn/partners/0010L00001qzOH4QAM).
-    - Leading the back-end R&D team, promoting the transformation of micro-service, building DevOps tool chain from scratch, achieving CI/CD as code and the cloud native technical reconstruction.
-Meanwhile get free from technology dependencies from our [vendors](http://blog.daocloud.io/cusstory-dongming/).
-Be responsible for the construction and promotion of DevOps tools to other teams.
+    - Leading the back-end R&D team, promoting the transformation of micro-service, building DevOps tool chain from scratch, achieving CI/CD as code and the cloud native technical reconstruction, while being free from technology dependencies from our [vendors](http://blog.daocloud.io/cusstory-dongming/).
+Being responsible for the construction and promotion of DevOps tools to other teams.
     - Leading the data platform team to achieve the tech standard of data access, construction of data lake, development of client-side SDK, achieving unified data lake of multiple subsidiaries.
-Also I promoted the [open-source](https://github.com/opgcn) of partial general components of the group.
+Promoting the [open-source](https://github.com/opgcn) of partial general components of the group.
 - Achievements：
     - President Award of Oriental Pearl Group in 2018
     - [Science Progress Award](/resumes/resources/Science-Progress-Award.jpg) of China Television Technology Academy in 2019